ostepizza/tire_stretch_calc/README.md

 # tire_stretch_calc

-This script generates a visualization of a tire and rim configuration based on input variables.
+This Python script generates a visualization of a tire and rim configuration based on input variables.

 ## Prerequisites